 Beyond body and sensor, cameras can and do differ across a range of features.
 The two cameras under review are similar with respect to both having an electronic viewfinder.
 However, the one in the A7R II offers a substantially higher resolution than the one in the X-Pro1 (2400k vs 1440k dots).
 The adjacent table lists some of the other core features of the Fujifilm X-Pro1 and Sony A7R II along with similar information for a selection of comparators.

 One feature that differentiates the A7R II and the X-Pro1 is in-body image stabilization (IBIS).
-The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the X-Pro1 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7R II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).